 INDOT, with active support and financial partnership from the city of Fishers and Hamilton County, will construct a new interchange at 106th Street where it crosses over I-69, north of Indianapolis.

 Fishers and Hamilton County will collectively contribute up to $12 million toward construction of a two-lane, oval-shaped roundabout on 106th Street over I-69 and ramps to and from both directions of the interstate.
 The existing 106th Street bridge over I-69 will be replaced with two separate two-lane bridges that will each carry one direction of traffic.
 The bridge carrying westbound traffic on the north side of 106th Street is designed to accommodate pedestrians.
 The project limits will extend between Crosspoint Boulevard and USA Parkway.

 Walsh Construction was awarded a $21.7 million contract to build the new interchange.
 Construction will begin in April 2016.
 The existing 106th Street bridge will be removed as part of the project, which will require closing the 106th Street overpass on Monday, April 11.
 Traffic will be detoured south to 96th Street via Allisonville and Lantern Roads during construction.
-The new 106th Street interchange ramps and access across I-69 are expected to open to traffic in November.

 The purpose and need of the project is to increase safety and mobility along the congested I-69 corridor in Fishers: